What are performance phrases, and when can you use them?

 The following are some performance phrases to urge an employee to improve their attendance record:

-- “Neglects to notify supervisors when late or absent from work”
+- ‘Neglects to notify supervisors when late or absent from work.’

-- “Frequently takes extended lunch breaks”
+- ‘Frequently takes extended lunch breaks.’

-Communication
+Communication skills

-Communication is key to the dissemination of information in the workplace.
-Use this section to guide your employees on how they can collaborate.
+Effective communication also plays a crucial role in improving team dynamics, leading to increased productivity and better overall team performance.
+Use performance phrases to guide your employees on how they can collaborate.
 Here are some examples of performance review phrases that highlight their strengths and weaknesses in this area:

 Positives